Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Results

-Fig.~\ref{fig:shock} zooms in on the four snapshots immediately surrounding the first pericenter passage of the merging substructure, and has a smaller box size of 300kpc a side.
-The top three maps show clear evidence of bulk motions of gas.
-This bulk movement takes high density, low temperature gas from the core and mixes it with warmer gas at larger radii.
-The temperature map shows, however, that gas is also heated during the pericenter passage.
-The bottom panel shows that this is coincident with a shock wave, which has expanded to $\sim$150kpc by the following snapshot.
-This implies that the CC disruption occurs not only from removing cool, dense gas from the core and mixing it with less dense, hotter gas from further out, but also by shock heating of the central gas by the merging substructure.
-This heating channel is also found to be significant in idealised simulations \citep{McCarthy2004,Poole2008}.
+Figure~\ref{fig:mergermaps} shows the column density, mass-weighted temperature, mass-weighted pseudo-entropy $K \equiv k_BT\times n_e^{-\frac{2}{3}}$, and volume-weighted pressure $P \equiv k_BT\times n_g$ along the line of sight through a slice with 10 kpc in thickness during each of these epochs; each image represents a 500~kpc-per-side view of the cluster.
+The weighting for each quantity is chosen to most closely resemble the observable analogue.

-Fig.~\ref{fig:ICMprofiles} shows the evolution of ICM profiles through the four epochs.
-All radial profiles are computed for gas hotter than $10^6$K, to match the sensitivity of the \textit{Chandra} X-ray telescope observations.
-The density is volume-weighted, while all other quantities are mass-weighted.
-Outside about $0.3R_{500}$ ($\sim$200kpc at z = 0) the cooling time is longer than the age of the universe, rendering thermodynamic profiles at all four epochs to be self-similar and hence, indistinguishable \citep{Vikhlinin2006}.
-We focus on the evolution of the core.
+Despite star formation in the BCG declining by over two orders of magnitude, the structure of the ICM remains relatively unchanged until the right-most panel depicting the time of the merger event.
+Figure~\ref{fig:shock} zooms in on the four snapshots immediately surrounding the first pericenter passage of the merging substructure (now with 300 kpc-per-side).
+The top three maps clearly show bulk motions of gas, which takes high density, low temperature gas from the core and mixes it with warmer gas at larger radii.
+The temperature map shows that gas is also heated during the pericenter passage.
+A shock wave is first seen at 11.97Gyr, and expands and diffuses within a radius of 150kpc by the next snapshot 0.2Gyr later.
+The disruption of the low entropy core thus occurs not only from removing cool, dense gas from the core and mixing it with less dense, hotter gas from further out, but also by shock heating of the central gas by the merging substructure.
+This heating channel is also found to be significant in idealised simulations \citep{McCarthy2004,Poole2006,Poole2008}.